moveit/moveit2_tutorials/doc/urdf_srdf/urdf_srdf_tutorial.rst

 * `URDF Tutorials <http://www.ros.org/wiki/urdf/Tutorials>`_ - Tutorials for working with the URDF.
 * `SOLIDWORKS URDF Plugin <http://www.ros.org/wiki/sw_urdf_exporter>`_ - A plugin that lets you generate a URDF directly from a SOLIDWORKS model.

+**Note:** Although the documents above are written for ROS, all the documentation is valid given you change the commands from ROS to ROS2 (ie: rosrun -> ros2 run or roslaunch -> ros2 launch)

 Important Tips
 ^^^^^^^^^^^^^^
-This section contains a set of tips on making sure that the URDF that you generate can be used with MoveIt2.
-Make sure you go through all these tips before starting to use MoveIt2 with your robot.
+This section contains a set of tips on making sure that the URDF that you generate can be used with MoveIt 2.
+Make sure you go through all these tips before starting to use MoveIt 2 with your robot.

 Special Characters in Joint Names
 """""""""""""""""""""""""""""""""